 To date, we have not generated any revenue from product sales.
+During the years ended December 31, 2023 and 2022, we have generated a limited amount of revenue through the achievement of contractually stated milestones as well as grants, and the performance of services from collaboration agreements, including through our ActivMAb platform.
 Since our inception in 2001, we have relied on public and private sales of equity and debt financing to fund our operations, in addition to capital contributions from noncontrolling interests and limited service revenue from collaboration agreements, and to some degree, grant money.
 We are not a party to any material off-balance sheet arrangements as defined in the rules and regulations of the SEC.